Sleep ApneaSkip to the navigation

 Symptoms others may notice include:

-- Episodes of not breathing (apnea), which may occur as few as 5 times an hour (mild apnea) to more than 50 times an hour (severe apnea).
+- Episodes of not breathing (apnea), which may occur as few as 5 times an hour (mild apnea) to 30 or more times an hour (severe apnea).
 How many episodes you have determines how severe your sleep apnea is.

 - Loud snoring.
 Almost all people who have sleep apnea snore.
 But not all people who snore have sleep apnea.